 He gives behind the scene picture of Wall Street and history of the market including the various bubbles.
 He talks about the various anomalies in the market that exist in the short term tending to even out in the long run.
 Active investment and trying to beat the market is really not that beneficial in the long haul.

 What I liked about the book: The book uses a scientific, fact based approach to impress upon concept of index investing.
-It contains plenty of useful information to help a new investor understand the complexities of the market and how avoiding the noise can actually work in your favour.
+It contains plenty of useful information to help a new investor understand the complexities of the market and how avoiding the noise can actually work in your favor.

 Some cons: The book seems to be aimed more at US-centric audience.
 I found the book to be more theoretical.
 Also, it tends to project that it is impossible to beat the market in the long haul.